We know how to be racist. We know how to pretend to be not racist. Now let’s know how to be antiracist.” - Ibram X. Kendi

 - 5:00 pm: Conversation with Ibram X. Kendi, john a. powell, the Haas Institute for Fair and Inclusive Society and Lateefah Simon, Akonadi Foundation, moderated by Alice Y. Hom, Northern California Grantmakers

-- 6:00 pm: Followed by Q&A and continued book sale
+- 6:00 pm: Event concludes and book sales continues

 Ibram X. Kendi, Founding Director, The Antiracist Research & Policy Center, American University